Is conformal cooling right for your plastic injection molding?

 by Arnaud Divialle

-Conformal cooling promises to greatly improve part quality, cycle times and energy efficiency in plastic injection molding.
+Conformal cooling solutions promise to greatly improve part quality, cycle times and energy efficiency in plastic injection and compression molding.

 But are the benefits worth the added costs?